 Shape had the pleasure of attending Turing Fest 2017 which hosted more than 1200 attendees August 2-3 in Edinburgh, Scotland.
 We raise our glass to Turing Fest’s founder, Brian Corcoran, who more than doubled attendance over 2016.

 The marketing portion was filled with keynote speakers who shared expertise across content marketing, SEO, PPC, CRO, and marketing technology.
 Velocity Digital’s founder, 2016 Turing Fest speaker, and Edinburgh local, Mike McGrail, returned this year as the emcee and delighted with Scottish flair.

-While jet-setting back to the west coast of the United States, we curated the following PPC-specific takeaways from the event’s marketing track:
+While jet-setting back to the west coast of the United States, we curated the following PPC-specific tactics and takeaways from the event’s marketing track: